SteveBronder/ideas/yae.md

 # Unresolved questions

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?

+  - Should the GPU backend be CUDA or should we target something like [Triton](https://github.com/triton-lang/triton) and use the LLVM jit to compile?

 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
+  - Mostly I'd like to resolve whether others think this kind of library is a good idea.

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+  - I'd like to not think about `complex` types at this time as there are a lot of possible solutions that would fit in this project.